naninovel/docs/README.md

 # Naninovel Web Resources

-This project is used to host online resources for the [Naninovel](https://naninovel.com) visual novel engine extension for [Unity game engine](https://unity3d.com).
+This project is used to host online resources for [Naninovel](https://naninovel.com) visual novel engine.